-Keep a Google doc or even just a notebook full of your supporters information.
-Keep track of each donation, from who, and when they donated.
-Maybe keep track of what made them donate to you.
-Was it a fundraiser you had, a call you made, or a presentation you gave at church?
-Record keeping helps you to understand what ways made people feel the most included and made them feel excited and want to donate to you, which will help you in future fundraising seasons.
-It's also just a great way to continually reflect back on in thankfulness, and will help you for our other tips.
+Keep a Google doc or notebook full of your supporters' information.
+Keep track of each donation, who it was from, and when it was donated.
+You can also keep track of what made them donate -- was it a fundraiser you had, a call you made, or a presentation you gave?
+Record-keeping can help you understand what made people feel the most included, and what made them excited to donate.
+This information will help you in future fundraising seasons.
+It's also a great way to look back and be thankful for how far you've come!

-I’ve attached here an ideal chart of how to keep track of your supporters.
-I’ve included some personal information which can be useful if you’re creating an email list, sending supporter gifts, or want to give them a personal thank you call.
-It can easily be modified depending on your strategies and desires.
+Here we’ve attached a chart of how to keep track of your supporters.
+We've included some personal information which can be useful if you’re creating an email list, sending supporter gifts, or want to give them a personal thank you call.
+It can easily be modified depending on your strategy.

 People appreciate appreciation.
-So when someone donates and says “YES!” to your big journey- celebrate that.
-Whether through a call, a photo with a message, a coffee date, say a big thank-you to each person for accepting the invitation into the bigger story of what your future holds.
-And don’t be afraid to make it creative.
-Send a fun Boomerang, or create a video saying thank you to each supporter.
-Appreciation for their donation will make them feel valued and build more excitement between the both of you for what's to come, and it could even lead them to give again in the future.
+When someone donates and says “YES!” to your big journey, celebrate it.
+It could be through a call, a photo with a message, or a coffee date.
+Don't be afraid to make it creative!
+Send a fun Boomerang, or create a video personally saying thank you to each supporter.
+Appreciation for their donation will make them feel valued and build more excitement for what's to come, and it could even lead them to give again in the future.

-Think of good ways to continue to include those who’ve supported you as you partake in your grand adventure.
-This could be through a Facebook group with weekly updates and photos, a blog, newsletters, or phone calls.
+Think of ways to continually include those who’ve supported on your grand adventure.
+This could be through a Facebook group with weekly updates, a blog, newsletter, or phone calls.
 By donating, they’ve joined you in all the excitement, so help them experience the "fruit" of it!
-Though life in missions can be busy, make a special time each week to update loved ones and those who have donated.
+Though life in missions can be busy, make time each week to update loved ones and those who have donated.

 As a full-time missionary, I send one gift a year.
-Whether you’re about to do your DTS, or you’re in full-time missions, I think it’s so important to continue to love on our supporters.
-It doesn’t need to be anything big, maybe stickers from where you go on outreach, or fun candies from where you’re doing your DTS.
-Attach a hand written letter, saying thank you for all they’ve done!
-If you aren't able to do that, maybe when you return home, cook a big meal at your house and invite everyone over!
+Whether you’re about to do your DTS, or you’ve been in full-time missions, it’s important to continue to show your love for your supporters in tangible ways.
+It doesn’t need to be anything huge -- it could be stickers from wherever you go on outreach, or fun candies from the country where you’re doing your DTS.
+Attach a handwritten letter, saying thank you for all they’ve done!
+If you aren't able to do that, maybe when you return home, cook a big meal at your house and invite everyone over.
 Spend an evening telling stories about your life-changing time.

-So go the extra mile to love them, because they've done the same for you.
-Be creative and use these tips to branch out into your own unique form of appreciation.
-Show them you value and appreciate all they've done for you; because without financial partnership, we aren't able to accomplish all that God's called of us, and the spreading of the Gospel is brought to a halt.
-But with it, the Great Commission draws closer to its goal with each day.
+When it comes to your supporters, go the extra mile to love them, because they've done the same for you.
+Be creative, and use these tips to find your own ways to show your appreciation.
+Without financial partnership, we would not be able to accomplish all that God has called us to do, and the spreading of the Gospel would come to a halt.
+With it, however, we can continue our work in fulfilling the Great Commission.

 Like what you read?
 Check out these other blogs we've got!